 Given their smaller cross-sectional areas compared to aluminium, for the same current rating, copper cables are easier to install and to repair.
 Copper is also less brittle which is important when using 3-core cables which have to be shaped and bent within cable ducts and termination enclosures.

-Considering above advantages, it is hardly surprising that copper conductors come at a premium price.
-However, when looking at lifetime costs, there is no economic advantage to using the initially less expensive aluminium rather than the more technically performant copper.
+Copper conductors come at a premium price.
+However, when looking at lifetime costs, there remains no economic advantage to using the initially less expensive aluminium rather than the more technically performant copper.